 In reference to the example discussed in Chapter 18.1 Exchange Rates, if Starbucks agrees to pay a Brazilian coffee grower seven million Brazilian reals for an order of one million pounds of coffee beans, Starbucks will need to purchase Brazilian reals to pay the bill.
 How much it will cost Starbucks to purchase these Brazilian reals depends on the exchange rate at the time Starbucks makes the purchase.
-For instance, in March 2021, with an exchange rate of UNDOLEST BELLA, it would have cost Starbucks makes the reals needed to receive the one million pounds of coffee beans.
+For instance, in March 2021, with an exchange rate of USD0.1839 = BRL1, it would have cost Starbucks $\$0.1839 \times 7,000,000 = \$1,287,300$ to purchase the reals needed to receive the one million pounds of coffee beans.

 If, however, Starbucks agreed in March to purchase the coffee beans several months later, in July, Starbucks would not have known then what the exchange rate would be when it came time to complete the transaction.
-Although Starbucks would have locked in a price of BRLT7,000,000 for one million pounds of coffee beans, it would not have known what the coffee beans would cost the company in terms of U.S. dollars.
+Although Starbucks would have locked in a price of BRL7,000,000 for one million pounds of coffee beans, it would not have known what the coffee beans would cost the company in terms of U.S. dollars.

 If the US dollar appreciated so that it cost less to purchase each Brazilian real in July, Starbucks would find that it was paying less than \$1,287,300 for the coffee beans.
-For example, suppose the dollar appreciated so that the exchange rate was [150,180] and [150] and [150] are the coffee beans.
-For example, suppose the dollar appreciated so that the exchange rate was [150,180] and [150] are the coffee beans.
+For example, suppose the dollar appreciated so that the exchange rate was USD0.1800 = BRL1 in July 2021.